Whitelegg Way Bournemouth

 Why is Whitelegg Way being used for the Cycle Route?

 Plans for these improvements were informed by responses gathered during public engagement late 2020 and formal consultation which ran 24 February to 31 March this year.
+A report summarising the results is available here.
 Overall the proposals were well-received with broad public support.
 A small number of responses questioned whether Wimborne Road could be used as the cycle route rather than Whitelegg Way.

 Whitelegg Way is the preferred route as it offers a safe, direct route separated from traffic for people cycling along the Merley to/from Christchurch sustainable travel route.
 It reduces the number of crossings people cycling need to make at Northbourne roundabout and minimises the number of side road junctions, always a hazard for cyclists and motorists, between Whitelegg Way and Wimborne Road.